torokernel/torokernel/README.md

 * Built-in gdbstub

 ## How try ToroMicroVM?
-You can quickly get a first taste of ToroMicroVM by running the HelloWorld example using a docker image that includes all the tools to build the example.
-To do so, execute the following commands in a console.
+You can quickly get a first taste of ToroMicroVM by running the HelloWorld example by building a docker image that includes all the required tools.
+To do so, execute the following commands in a console:

 ```bash
 wget https://raw.githubusercontent.com/torokernel/torokernel/master/ci/Dockerfile